jahnvi-28/Data_Analytics_Portfolio/README.md

 - Explored seasonal effects, community-specific crime profiles, and the impact of public holidays
 - Identified key hotspots like Beltline and Downtown Commercial Core with higher crime and disorder rates

-> Tools: Python, Pandas, json, Folium, Matplotlib, Seaborn
+> **Tools**: Python, Pandas, json, Folium, Matplotlib, Seaborn
+> **Dataset**: Calgary Open Data crime records, community boundary GeoJSON, and Alberta public holidays.

 Key Insights:
 - Crime peaks in summer months and drops in winter, with a notable dip during 2020–2022 due to pandemic lockdowns